 - Hypothesize: Before doing anything, such as adding one liquid to another or putting something in the water, ask your child to hypothesize what she thinks will happen.
 Ask her to explain why she thinks this.

 - Take a Hike: Visit a local park or hiking site and encourage your child to make observations, describe what she notices, and ask questions.
 Pay particular attention to the natural objects you find (like rock formations and plants) and use these observations for further research.

 - Learn How Something Works: Choose a technology or machine with your child and research—both with books and information online—how that object works.
 Then create a model, diagram, or video of how that object works.

 Social studies in the 4th grade encourages students to deepen their reading, writing, and analytical skills, as well as expand knowledge and appreciation of their own local and American history.
 Students compare different perspectives using both primary and secondary texts.
 They then write both informative pieces and essays.
 Fourth graders also use technology to research both past and current events.
 In all of their work, 4th graders are taught to analyze the reasons why things occur and form strong supported opinions and ideas, which encourages them to think more deeply about the world.
 Since most social studies curricula are specific to a location, consult your child’s teacher or your state’s social studies standards to find out which specific communities and aspects of the community will be covered.
 While many curricula differ according to state, many 4th grade classes study the founding and early years of American society and government.

 In order to build social studies skills, your 4th grader:

 - Studies and uses maps to gain a deeper understanding of geography and how geography affects a community.

-- Writes essays which state an opinion and includes supporting facts for that opinion.
+- Writes essays that state an opinion; includes supporting facts for that opinion.

 - Uses technology to research both past and current events and topics.